atulvarshneya/quantum-computing/blogs/Short Note 01 - Superposition and Entanglement.md

 \alpha \ket{A'}\ket{\text{scattered}} + \beta\ket{B}\ket{\text{straight}}
 $$

 This state can no longer be written as a simple product of independent states for the two particles.
 The state of one particle is now correlated with the state of the other.
 In other words, **the particles have become entangled**.
-Note $A'$ is the new position of the first particle after the scattering interaction with the second particle.
+Note $A'$ is the new position of the first particle after the interaction with the second particle.

 Seen this way, entanglement arises naturally from two ingredients: